Overview

 Option B: Manual Configuration

-Navigate to Wireless → Configure → SSIDs and create a new SSID for your guest network (e.g., "Venue Name Guest Wi-Fi").
+Navigate to Wireless → Configure → SSIDs and create or select the SSID for your guest network (for example, "Venue Name Guest Wi-Fi").

-Pro tip: Adding a symbol to the beginning and end of the SSID name (e.g., - Venue Guest WiFi - or #VenueGuestWiFi) bumps it to the top of the available networks list on guests' devices.
+Pro tip: Adding a symbol to the beginning and end of the SSID name (for example, - Venue Guest WiFi - or #VenueGuestWiFi) may help it appear higher in the available networks list on guests' devices.

 Step 2: Configure Access Control

-Navigate to Wireless → Configure → Access Control and select your guest SSID from the dropdown:
+Navigate to Wireless → Configure → Access Control and select your guest SSID from the dropdown.
+Apply the following settings:

-- Walled Garden: Enabled — add the SocialSign.in domains provided by your account manager so guests can reach the login page
+- Walled garden: Enabled — add the SocialSign.in domains provided by your account manager so guests can reach the login page before authentication

 Note: If Meraki shows an error that domains are not allowed to be whitelisted, contact Meraki support and ask them to enable domain whitelisting, or submit a case through Help → Cases.